Category_CBD Edibles

 Benefits:

-- Less scrutiny during TSA checkpoints.
-Edibles in checked bags are less likely to be noticed by TSA security officers since the screening process focuses on security threats.
+• Less Scrutiny During TSA Checkpoints.
+Edibles in checked bags are less likely to get noticed by TSA security officers.
 This can make traveling with edibles feel less stressful for many people.

-- Easier to transport larger quantities.
-Checked baggage allows you to pack more cannabis-infused products than carry-ons.
-This is a convenient option for medical cannabis users who require steady access while traveling.
+• Easier To Transport Larger Quantities.
+Checked baggage allows you to pack more items overall.
+This is a convenient option for medical marijuana patients who require steady access while traveling.

 Risks:

-- Limited access during travel.
+• Limited Access During Travel.
 Once checked, you can’t retrieve your edibles until you reach your destination.
-This might be inconvenient for those needing their products mid-flight or during a layover.
+This can be inconvenient during long flights or layovers.

 How to Properly Pack Edibles for Checked Bags